-The antiviral results in the phase II study in participants with cHBV infection demonstrate that a single siRNA target within the X coding region is associated with similar HBsAg reductions in both HBeAg-negative and HBeAg-positive participants, suggesting the target sequence is preserved in both HBV cccDNA and integrated DNA transcripts.
-Following two doses of VIR-2218, given 4 weeks apart, dose-dependent HBsAg reductions were observed through the final follow-up visit at Week 48, with the maximum HBsAg reductions generally observed by Week 20.
-In addition, 50% of participants across all dose levels of VIR-2218 achieved HBsAg reduction was more sustained during follow-up.
-It is noteworthy that HBsAg level <100 IU/mI has been associated with a significantly higher chance of subsequent HBsAg loss.29 The durability of HBsAg response associated with only two doses of VIR-2218, given 4 weeks apart, is indicative of a prolonged pharmacodynamic effect.
-The prolonged pharmacodynamic effect of VIR-2218 is consistent with the effects of GalNAc-conjugated siRNA therapeutics used for other indications and possibly attributed, in part, to the acid stability of siRNA leading to accumulation within endosomes in the cytoplasm and a pharmacokinetic depot effect.22
+The antiviral results in the phase 2 study in participants with cHBV infection demonstrate that a single siRNA target within the X coding region is associated with similar HBsAg reductions in both HBeAg-negative and HBeAg-positive participant populations, suggesting the target sequence is preserved in both HBV cccDNA and integrated DNA transcripts.
+Following 2 monthly doses of VIR-2218, dose-dependent HBsAg reductions were observed through the final follow-up visit at Week 48, with the maximum HBsAg reductions generally observed by Week 20.
+In addition, 50% of participants across all dose levels of VIR-2218 achieved HBsAg levels <100 IU/mL.
+At 100 and 200 mg doses, the HBsAg reduction was more sustained during followup.
+It is noteworthy that HBsAg level <100 IU/mL has been associated with a significantly higher chance of subsequent HBsAg loss.29 The durability of HBsAg response associated with only 2 monthly doses of VIR-2218 is indicative of a prolonged pharmacodynamic effect.
+The prolonged pharmacodynamic effect of VIR-2218 is consistent with the effects of GalNAcconjugated siRNA therapeutics used for other indications and possibly attributed, in part, to the acid stability of siRNA leading to accumulation within endosomes in the cytoplasm and a pharmacokinetic depot effect.22 compare the magnitude of HBsAg level reduction in participants with different baseline HBsAg levels.

-There are some limitations to this analysis.
-First, the limited sample size within each cohort is not sufficient to observe rare AEs as well as HBsAg seroclearance.
-However, VIR-2218 was generally well tolerated based on the types and severity of AEs reported and a clear dose-related HBsAg reductive effect was observed.
-Also, due to the limited sample size, we were unable to compare the magnitude of HBsAg level reduction in participants with different baseline HBsAg levels.
 Second, genotype could not be determined in most participants due to baseline viral DNA suppression.
-However, nearly all participants were Asian and enrolled in the Asia-Pacific region, which may limit HBV genotype diversity in this study.
-It is yet to be determined whether these results are generalizable to other populations, such as White patients more commonly infected with HBV genotype A or D as opposed to genotypes B or C in the Asian population.30 Third, participants with severe fibrosis/cirrhosis were not included in this study and the safety of VIR-2218 will need to be assessed separately in these populations.
-Lastly, cross-trial comparisons between ALN-HBV-001 and VIR-2218-1001 should be interpreted with caution due to differences in the study designs and patient populations.
+However, nearly all participants were Asian and enrolled in the Asia and the Pacific regions, which may limit the HBV genotypes diversity in this study.
+It is yet to be determined whether these results are generalizable to other populations, such as Caucasian patients more commonly infected with HBV genotype A or D as opposed to genotypes B or C in the Asian population.
+Third, participants with severe fibrosis/cirrhosis were not included in this study and the safety of VIR-2218 will need to be assessed separately in these populations.
+Lastly, crosstrial comparisons between ALN-HBV-001 and VIR-2218-1001 should be interpreted with caution due to differences in the study designs and patient populations.